The audience game is a Filler

 - Caesar's Challenge: Unscramble five-letter words to earn chocolate coins and casino tokens.

-- Classic Concentration had the bonus round, but played for cash instead.
+- Classic Concentration had the bonus round, but played for cash instead (ergo, matching cash amounts).
+The contestant won the sum of any cash amounts matched.

 - The Jokers Wild had one in the 1980s; three audience members spun the reels for money, keeping what they won.
 The contestant with the largest amount got to play the Face the Devil bonus round.